o3de/o3de.org/content/docs/userguide/gems/builtin/s-creating-a-new-gem-cmdline.md

    The following directories and files are created in `\dev\gems\gem_name\` for 'Assets Only' and 'Code & Assets' gems:
    + `Assets` – Directory of assets for your gem, such as materials, models, textures, and audio files\.
 The AZ::IO system automatically includes this directory so that you can reference assets provided by your gem\.
 For example, if you have a material file, `\Assets\materials\MyMaterial.mtl`, you can reference it in your code with the path `materials\MyMaterial.mtl`\.
 **Note**
 If this directory isn't present, you can manually add it\.
-If you don’t have any assets in your gem, you can remove this folder\.
+If you don't have any assets in your gem, you can remove this folder\.
    + `Gem.json` – Metadata for this gem\.
 Don't modify the `Uuid` or `Name` fields\.
 You can specify the following gem metadata fields:
      + `Version` – `n.n.n` \(numerical values only\)\.